Campanelli History, Family Crest & Coats of Arms

 - Angelo Campanelli, aged 45, who landed in America from Rocca Sicura, Italy, in 1909

-- Antonia Campanelli, aged 60, who emigrated to the United States from Grinno Appula, Italy, in 1910
+- Antonia Campanelli, aged 60, who immigrated to the United States from Grinno Appula, Italy, in 1910

-- Adamo Campanelli, aged 22, who emigrated to the United States from Campomarino, Italy, in 1910
+- Adamo Campanelli, aged 22, who immigrated to the United States from Campomarino, Italy, in 1910

-- Angela Campanelli, aged 40, who emigrated to the United States from Bari, Italy, in 1911
+- Angela Campanelli, aged 40, who immigrated to the United States from Bari, Italy, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)